-Ideally, payment terms should be discussed with the customer before the rendering of goods or services and mutually agreed upon, but even still, you’ll want to list these terms clearly on the invoice.
+Ideally, payment terms should be discussed with the customer before the rendering of goods or services and mutually agreed upon; still, you’ll want to add an invoice note that lists these terms clearly.

-How do you want to be paid for your services?
-Will you accept cash, credit card, check, or online payments?
-What about different payment providers like PayPal?
+That depends on whether you will accept cash, credit card, check, or online payments — or different payment providers like PayPal.

 Here’s a list of some of the most common payment options business owners include on their invoices:

 - Credit or debit card

 - Bank transfer

 - Online payments

 If you want payment to go directly to a bank account then you’ll need to supply banking details on the invoice as well.